splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Use the filter or exclude sidebar
 --------------------------------------

-The left sidebar surfaces relevant metadata from the search results as facets to help refine your search.
-If your organization has configured custom categories, any that appear in the search results will be surfaced at the top of the left sidebar above other facets.
-Any value found in the sidebar can be added to the search field as a filter or exluded from the search, and the results will be refreshed.

-If there are more than a few values for a facet, you can select :guilabel:`Show more` to see the first 100 results.
-If you don't see the value that you're looking for in the longer list, you can type it in the search field to return more relevant search results.
+The :guilabel:`Filter or exclude`surfaces relevant metadata from the search results.
+Custom categories appear at the top of the list.
+For more, see :ref:`managing-custom-categories`.
+If you don't see the value that you're looking for in the longer list, enter the value in the search field to return more relevant search results.

 Hovering anywhere over a value in the left sidebar highlights the row and displays the :guilabel:`Filter` and :guilabel:`Exclude Button`.
 Select a value, or the :guilabel:`Filter`, to add it to your search as a filter.
-To exclude a value from your search results, select the :guilabel:`Exclude Button`.
+To exclude a value from your search results, select the :guilabel:`Exclude Button`.Exclamation point (!) at the beginning of a filter indicate an excluded term.

-When filters are excluded from a search, they are indicated by an exclamation point (!) at the beginning to distinguish them from regular search terms.
-Select :guilabel:`Search metrics` or hit Enter to run a search.

-Properties and dimensions of a metric are shown directly with each search result.
-This is the same list that is shown in the Related Properties panel of the Metadata Catalog for a given metric.

 .. _matching-metadata: